Areas of expertise:

-Frank Fritz serves as a Senior Fellow at the UNLV William S. Boyd School of Law.
-He focuses on developing legal techniques to fight climate change in Nevada and providing up-to-date resources on climate change law in Nevada.
+Frank Fritz serves as a Senior Fellow and adjunct professor at the UNLV William S. Boyd School of Law.
+He focuses on developing legal techniques to fight climate change and is the founder of the Climate and Sustainability Law Project at Boyd.

 One of his strengths is reaching compromise among multiple stakeholders in contentious, complex and high profile environmental cases.
 Before joining the law school, he spent 24 years at the U.S. Environmental Protection Agency (EPA), as a staff attorney and supervisor, practicing law under multiple statutes, including the Comprehensive Environmental Response, Compensation, and Liability Act (CERCLA or Superfund); the Resource Conservation and Recovery Act (RCRA); the Clean Air Act and the Emergency Planning and Community Right-to-Know Act (EPCRA).
 He also has significant experience with the federal Freedom of Information Act.
 He won multiple awards for his work, including a team Silver Medal for Superior Service, the second highest honor awarded by EPA.